zcutlip/pyonepassword/README.md

 ### Example usage of the `OP` class

 If you want to fully automate connecting to and querying a 1Password account, that's what the `OP` class is for.
-I handles authentication (except for initial sign-in).
+It handles authentication (except for initial sign-in).
 And provides methods that are congruent to many of the `op` CLI tool's subcommands, such as:

 - `item_get()`
 - `item_list()`